Jad Abou Ali ’26

 Materials Science and Engineering

-Direct Supervisor: Seiji Engelkemier, Graduate Student, Department of Mechanical Engineering
+Direct Supervisor: Seiji Engelkemier, Graduate Student, Mechanical Engineering

 Sponsor: Friends of MITEI UROP